AHijazi11/Bookstore-hooks/README.md

 git clone https://github.com/AHijazi11/Bookstore-hooks.git
 ```

+### Server:

+cd into the Bookstore-hooks/server directory and run `yarn install` followed by `yarn start`

+When the server starts and is working, you should see this message appear in the command line:

+Your server is running on http://localhost:7000/ <br>
+Press ctrl+c to stop

+### Project:

-Then cd into the retro-board directory and run `yarn install` followed by `yarn start`
+cd into the Bookstore-hooks directory and run `yarn install` followed by `yarn start`

 ## Versioning